Molochnikov/FateHack/README.md

-case Class::Directive::Path: //atPut clone arg and set clone to be path prototype for the scene case Class::Directive::Block: //atPut clone arg and set clone to be block prototype for the scene case Class::Directive::Map: //atPut set path coordinates leading to arg case Class::Directive::Build: //atPut try to build the scene and bounds, then place arg there.
+case Class::Directive::Path: //atPut clone arg and set clone to be path prototype for the scene case Class::Directive::Block: //atPut clone arg and set clone to be block prototype for the scene case Class::Directive::Map: //atPut set path coordinates leading to arg case Class::Directive::Build: //atPut try to build the scene and bounds with x and y sizes already setted then place arg there.
 If fail then return NULL case Class::Directive::Character: //atPut place arg under a cursor case Class::Directive::X: //atPut set x coordinate of a cursor within bounds if they exists case Class::Directive::Y: //atPut set y coordinate of a cursor within bounds if they exists